-Lumens and lux are weighted for the brightness to human eyes: values relevant for human indoor lighting are NOT indicative of the quality of light for plant indoor lighting.
+Lumens and lux are weighted for the brightness to human eyes.
+Therefore, values relevant for human indoor lighting are not indicative of the quality of light for plant indoor lighting.
 This is a very significant distinction.
 The lumens from a grow light (or the wattage consumed) are NOT telling you anything about the light that an orchid can use for growth (PAR).

 When selecting an orchid grow light, suffice to say, you will want to have a high PAR.

 The PAR (quality of the light spectrum for plant growth) is measured by photon flux.
 Photon flux is a measure of intensity.
 Again, intensity for the purposes of plant growth is NOT the same as visible brightness to people.
 When calculating the photosynthetic photon flux (PPF), the human-observed brightness bias is corrected by effectively equalizing the measurement of all visible wavelengths present.

 PPF is measured in micromoles per second (umol/s).
 It is the total light output reading from a photon source.
 BUT the total light output does not tell us how much of that light output is actually reaching the plants.
 For that, we want to know the Photosynthetic Photon Flux Density (PPFD).

 Now we reach the key measurement: how many photons are reaching a given area each second.
 For the purposes of orchid growing, it doesn’t matter how much light is “sent” from the source, but how much is “received” by the orchid.
 Of course, greater intensity (PPF) will make more photons available.
 But available photons diminish based upon how far the light source is from the plant.